ITU-BDSA2025-GROUP1/Chirp/docs/report.md

 -`Author` is representing one of our users on _Chirp_.
 It's an extension of `ASP.NET Core Identity`, and it enables users to send Cheeps, follow other users and like other cheeps.
 -`Cheep` is representing all of the Cheeps being sent.
 This contains the specific attributes that make each `Cheep` unique, such as timestamps, text and `Author` of the `Cheep`.

-Below is a domain model, documenting the essenential concepts of _Chirp_, to create a conceptual framework that accurately describes the structure and dynamic of the program.
+Below is a domain model, documenting the essential concepts of _Chirp_, to create a conceptual framework that accurately describes the structure and dynamic of the program.

 ![Domain model of the _Chirp!_ application](./images/Domain_model.png)